-That’s exactly what Kotter’s change model answers by giving a process to transform workplaces.
-Specifically, its 8-step framework shows how to initiate, sustain, and embed change effectively.
-That’s why this blog is a must-read to explore those steps and also covers its practical use for CIPD levels.
-So, tighten your seat belt and let’s dive straight into it.
+Kotter's change model provides an 8-step framework to initiate, manage, and sustain organisational change effectively. to explore those steps and also covers its practical use for CIPD levels.
+So, tighten your seat belt and let's dive straight into it.

 Before getting into understanding the processes, it is important to look at ‘why Kotter's change model was created?’
 This helps in understanding the context more deeply.